rackerlabs/rackspace-how-to/content/rackspace-email/set-up-rackspace-email-forwarding.md

 7. Click **Submit**.

-Allow at least 15 minutes after setup for the forward to be fully enabled.
+**Note:** Allow at least 15 minutes after setup for the forward to be fully enabled.

 ### References